aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.142.0 (2017-08-22 18:31 UTC)
+* SimpleSystemsManagement (3.3.10.0)
+	* Changes to associations in Systems Manager State Manager can now be recorded.
+Previously, when you edited associations, you could not go back and review older association settings.
+Now, associations are versioned, and can be named using human-readable strings, allowing you to see a trail of association changes.
+You can also perform rate-based scheduling, which allows you to schedule associations more granularly.

 ### 3.3.141.0 (2017-08-22 00:16 UTC)
 * KinesisFirehose (3.3.2.0)
 	* This change will allow customers to attach a Firehose delivery stream to an existing Kinesis stream directly.
 You no longer need a forwarder to move data from a Kinesis stream to a Firehose delivery stream.
 You can now run your streaming applications on your Kinesis stream and easily attach a Firehose delivery stream to it for data delivery to S3, Redshift, or Elasticsearch concurrently.